Frequently asked questions: Soccer-themed activities for Canada Day 2026

 - Do I have to wait for a decision on my Celebrate Canada project before applying for the soccer-themed activities?

-- Why are soccer-themed activities only available on Canada Day?
+- Why are you making funding for soccer-themed activities available for all four Celebrate Canada days?

-- Do the soccer-themed activities have to take place on the same day as my Celebrate Canada/ Canada Day project?
+- Do the soccer-themed activities have to take place on the same day as my Celebrate Canada project?

 - What is the maximum amount of funding available for soccer-themed activities?